 The wild Chincoteague ponies are not to be missed.
 The herd in the southern section of Assateague Island is much smaller than the herd up on the north end of the island near Ocean City.
 But, on pony penning day, the southern herd is much more accessible; we were able to drive right up and watch the pony get their spring veterinarian check-up.
 In the spring it is common to see newborn foals, and we had the privilege of watching a pony less than a week old.
 Later we visited the Museum of Chincoteague Island and learned all about Misty of Chincoteague, the pony from the children’s book that made the herd of wild ponies on Assateague Island well-known by young horse-lovers across the country.

-A Quick Getaway to the Hyatt Regency Chesapeake Bay Resort
+Take a Quick Getaway to the Hyatt Regency Chesapeake Bay Resort in Maryland

 Looking for more ideas for a Maryland vacation?
 Check out Trekaroo’s list of Top 10 Things for your Family to Do in Maryland.